haleelsada/stone_age/README.md

 - Pieces in scoring areas remain active and may still be moved, flipped, or pushed.

+## C++ Agent Features

+This C++ agent implements a multi-strategy search engine designed for competitive board-game play.
+Its core decision-making is based on a minimax search, with adjustable search depth depending on the game situation and available time.
+At deeper levels the agent prunes obviously poor or dominated moves to cut down the branching factor, allowing it to explore promising lines more thoroughly without brute-forcing all possibilities.

+To adapt to different phases of the game, the agent can switch evaluation modes.
+It normally uses a detailed evaluation heuristic, but when specific board patterns or search conditions are detected, it switches to evalFunction2, a more aggressive/alternative strategy to better suit that game phase.
+This allows the agent to dynamically change play style rather than relying on one static evaluation metric.

+Unlike full game-tree engines that store complete board states at every node, this agent keeps memory usage low by storing only the move taken to reach each node, not the whole state.
+During search, the agent reconstructs states on the fly by applying and undoing moves as it traverses the virtual game tree.
+This provides the efficiency benefits of deep tree search without the overhead of copying or storing large state objects.

+Overall, the agent combines depth-adaptive minimax, move filtering, strategy switching, and lightweight tree traversal to produce strong, resource-efficient gameplay.

+## Python agent

+The Python agent operates on lightweight state transitions.
+Rather than storing the entire game tree or all board states, it clones only the necessary next states when evaluating moves.
+This allows the agent to explore the branching factor without excessive memory use.
+It uses helper utilities like generate_all_moves, compute_valid_targets, and get_river_flow_destinations to reason about stone movement, river flows, push mechanics, and scoring constraints.
+Each move is evaluated independently using an adaptable evaluation function powered by a set of adjustable weights.

+Finally, the agent’s strategy is flexible: it can emphasize different components of the board (offense, defense, distance, threats, or reachable scoring states) depending on how the evaluation function is tuned.
+This enables the agent to shift between aggressive and conservative play styles without altering its core logic.
+The overall result is a tactically aware, rule-driven, and computationally efficient agent capable of making strong decisions in a highly dynamic game environment.

 ## Dependencies
 - Python 3.9
 - Pygame